 Content Management System Training

-We will begin offering new group-based CMS training starting in early August.
+We will begin offering new group-based CMS training starting in mid-to-late August.
 CMS training dates will be announced on this blog and on Inside Davidson.

 Since we’ve simplified the CMS interface for content authors, these CMS trainings will cover more than just how to create and edit pages, but discuss the new CMS workflow, writing and preparing content for the Web, considerations for mobile visitors, sizing images, adding meta data to attachments, accessibility considerations, and following Web standards and best practices.
 A new CMS support site will be developed and launched over the fall.